Amy Butcher: Writing

+In February 2024, the Ohio Arts Council awarded excerpts of her new book an Individual Excellence Award.
+Butcher said the portion of the book that was evaluated as part of the award consideration is "a story of human rights as they relate to women and girls, specifically."

 Teaching

-Butcher has held teaching fellowships or visiting writer positions at the University of Iowa, Colgate University, Johns Hopkins University, Ohio State University, Wells College, Mount Mercy University, the Endless Arts in Eagles Mere Festival, the 2017 Fall For The Book Festival, the Conversations and Connections Conference, the Iowa Summer Writing Festival and the Sitka Fine Arts Camp in Sitka, Alaska.
+Butcher has held teaching fellowships or visiting writer positions at the University of Iowa, Colgate University, Johns Hopkins University, George Mason University, Ohio State University, Indiana University Purdue University of Indianapolis, Old Dominion University, Wells College, Mount Mercy University, Casper College's Annual Literary Conference, the 49th Writers Tutka Bay Writers Retreat, the Endless Arts in Eagles Mere Festival, the Conversations and Connections Conference, the Iowa Summer Writing Festival and the Sitka Fine Arts Camp in Sitka, Alaska.

 Butcher has received grants and awards from Colgate University, the Kimmel Harding Nelson Center for the Arts, and the Ohio State Arts Council.

-Butcher is the Director of Creative Writing and an Associate Professor of English at Ohio Wesleyan University, where she teaches creative writing.
+She currently serves as an associate professor of English at Denison University, where she teaches creative writing, and formerly held positions as the director of creative writing and an associate professor of English at Ohio Wesleyan University.
 She spends her summers teaching writing at the Iowa Summer Writing Festival in Iowa City, Iowa and the Sitka Fine Arts Camp in Sitka, Alaska.